 Equivalents have been approved by the Administration for certain requirements of Annex I on those items listed under paragraph(s)…………………………………………………...........of this Record.

+11. Compliance with part II-A – chapter 1 of the Polar Code

+11.1 The ship is in compliance with additional requirements in the environment-related provisions of the introduction and section 1.2 of chapter 1 of part II-A of the Polar Code.

 THIS IS TO CERTIFY that this Record is correct in all respects.